shockpkg/swf-projector/README.md

 Takes a standalone Flash Player file, a directory containing a standalone Flash Player, or a shockpkg standalone Flash Player package file.

-Certain features may only work on certain platforms.

 Reading DMG projector packages is only supported on macOS.

-Features that modify Windows EXE resources requires either Windows or Wine in the path.

 # Usage